-Extract existing comments from section dict (in order; and remove them) Add in any prepend/append comments (if that comment isn't already present) Re-inject comments back into the section dict with fresh numbering
+Extract existing comments from section dict (in order; and remove them) Add in any prepend/append comments (if that comment isn't already present) Re-inject comments back a mapping of the stanza and attributes.
+The resulting output is accessible as [stanza][attribute] -> value dict

 Parse a .conf file.
-This is a wrapper around parse_conf_stream() that allows filenames or stream to be passed in.
+This is a wrapper around parse\conf\stream() that allows filenames or stream to be passed in.